eProsima/Shapes-Demo-Docs/docs/first_steps/first_steps.rst

    :align: center

 This table can be used to remove endpoints.
+Multiple endpoints can be selected at once using standard selection controls (``Ctrl+Click`` to toggle individual rows, ``Shift+Click`` to select a range).

-Two methods are provided:
+Two methods are provided to delete the selected endpoint(s):

-- Right click in an endpoint: An option to remove the endpoint is shown.
-- Pressing the delete button when the endpoint is selected.
+- **Right-click context menu:** Right-clicking on an endpoint row shows a *Delete Endpoint* option.
+  If the right-clicked row is not already part of the current selection, it becomes the sole selected row before the menu appears.
+  If one or more rows are already selected and the right-clicked row is among them, the entire selection is deleted when the option is chosen.
+- **Delete key:** Pressing the ``Delete`` key removes all currently selected endpoints at once.

 The output tab shows the output log messages.
 An example of the output tab is shown in the figure below.